kevinweber/aem-front/README.md

     -w: Folder to watch; default is current.
     -t: Comma separated list of target hosts; default is http://admin:admin@localhost:4502.
     -e: Anymatch exclude filter; any file matching the pattern will be skipped.
-    -o Browser page to be opened after successful launch.
-If set to "false", no page will open.
+    -o Browser page to be opened after successful launch; default is "false".
     -b Browser where page should be opened in; this parameter is platform dependent; for example, Chrome is "google chrome" on OS X, "google-chrome" on Linux and "chrome" on Windows; default is "google chrome".
     -i: Update interval in milliseconds; default is 100.
     ```